savonet/book/workflow.md

 - some strings stand for the current metadata of the source: `$(title)` is the title, `$(artist)` is the artist, `$(album)` is the album, and so on.

-For instance, when archiving the radio stream, it is useful to have the current time in the filename in order not to overwrite the file if the script is
+For instance, when archiving a radio stream, it is useful to have the current time in the filename in order not to overwrite the file if the script is
 restarted: